sriramdasbalaji/VSTS-DevOps-Labs/deploymentgroups/readme.md

 ## Exercise 3: Associating target VMs to Deployment Group

-In this exercise, we will associate all 7 machines which are created while provisioning.
-We will run the registration script on each machine to associate with the deployment group.
+In this exercise, we will associate all 7 machines which have been provisioned earlier.
+We will run the VSTS agent registration script on each machine to associate with the deployment group.

-1. Login to the app server using [RDP](https://support.microsoft.com/en-in/help/17463/windows-7-connect-to-another-computer-remote-desktop-connection) with the following details.
+1. Login to the **web server** using [RDP](https://support.microsoft.com/en-in/help/17463/windows-7-connect-to-another-computer-remote-desktop-connection) with the following details.

-   - Use public ip and port number to login.
-For example  **public ip:50001**
+   - Use Public IP and port number of the VM to login.
+For example,  **public ip:50001**

-   - Use the credentials which was provided during the environment set up.
+   - Use the credentials which were provided during the environment set up.

-   >Note: The Public IP is obtained from Azure Portal.
+   >Note: Public IP is obtained from Azure Portal.
 Go to the resource group where you have the resources, click on **cust1webSrv0** VM and copy the Public IP.
-The port number is **50001** becuase we have a load balancer setup.
-The port number for other machines is listed in the below table.
+The port number is **50001** because we have a load balancer setup.
+The port number for other VMs are already set while being provisioned and are listed in the below table.

    <table width ="75%">
    <th>Machine Name (Web Servers)</th>